Bot-Garage/bot_garage/README.md

 These can be stored in a .env file int he root directory of the project.
 * `DB_SECRET` is the password to the `admin` user of the MongoDB database.
 KEEP THIS SAFE.

-# Known Issues
-* If you change the environmental variable `DB_USERNAME` to anything other than admin the user doesn't have access to the right mongo database.

 ## Todo List
 * User Email Verification - OpenAI Generated
 * Automatic OpenAI Generated Welcome Message